 - Your baby is not positioned correctly.

-- You have vaginal bleeding that isn’t related to the bloody show.
+- You have vaginal bleeding that isn’t related to bloody show.

 - Labor isn’t progressing.

-- Traces of meconium are found in your amniotic fluid.
+- Meconium is found in your amniotic fluid.

-- You experience complications like placental abruption (when the placenta detaches from the lining of the uterus before delivery), or umbilical cord prolapse (when the umbilical cord drops into your vagina before your baby).
+- You experience complications like placental abruption (when the placenta detaches from the wall of the uterus before delivery) or umbilical cord prolapse (when the umbilical cord drops into your vagina before your baby).

-- The placenta isn’t delivered, or isn’t delivered completely.
+- The placenta isn’t delivered soon enough or isn’t delivered completely.

 - You have more control over the experience.

-For many women, the pros of a planned home birth might include:
+For many people, the pros of a planned home birth might include: